divyam02/movie-oracle/README.md

 Run the application locally using `python3 app.py`.

+The web application was made using `flask`.
+Communication with the MongoDB database with 'POST' and 'GET' requests using `pymongo`.

 ## Bugs
 On the front end.
 Due to some logical bug, Null objects are inserted in the database, while rejecting a movie.
 If this movie is recommended by the application, it appears as a `()` in the page.